xrdocs/design/_blogs/2021-02-01-cst-implementation-guide-4.md

 </div>

 ### Application of PTP profile to physical interface
 **Note:** In CST 3.0 PTP may only be enabled on physical interfaces.
 G.8275.1 operates at L2 and supports PTP across Bundle member links and interfaces part of a bridge domain.
-G.8275.2 operates at L3 and does not support Bundle interfaces or BVI interfaces.
+G.8275.2 operates at L3 and does not support Bundle interfaces.

 #### G.8275.2 interface configuration
 This example is of a slave device using a master of 2405:10:23:253::0.